veefa/veefa/README.md

 - 👋 Hi, I’m @veefa
 - 👀 I’m interested in Front-End devlopment
-- 🌱 I’m currently learning Tailwind
+- 🌱 I’m currently learning Tailwind, Typescript...
-- 📫 How to reach me https://twitter.com/VeefaHamdawy

 <!---
 veefa/veefa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.